contentful/slash-developers/docs/concepts/sync.md

 To enable delta updates Contentful provides a special synchronization endpoint.
 This endpoint delivers only new and changed content and notifies about deleted content (deletions).
 It will never transfer duplicate content the client has already received before.

-Keep in mind that the synchronization endpoint will always give you all the content of a Space or a specific Content Type, so it may not make sense to use it for every use case.
+Keep in mind that the synchronization endpoint will always give you all the content of a space or a specific content type, so it may not make sense to use it for every use case.
 If users only want to see the newest content, it would be wasteful to download everything immediately.
 In that case, it might be better to only fetch selected content based on the date, using search.

 ## Usage